HDrizzle/stack_machine/README.md

 * GOTO latches can be written to the bus (see above).
 The goto decider doesn't need to be because it's simple to get its value from an IF-ELSE.
 * The control unit will be able to fetch instructions from the GPRAM: Program addresses starting at 2^15 (32,768, halfway through the old flash memory space) will load 2 consecutive bytes (an instruction is 2 bytes) from the GPRAM.
 The GPRAM address of the first byte (lower byte of the instruction) will be determined by: `(prog_addr - 32,768) * 2`.
 Since that will only happen at or above 32,768 then the MSB will not be used in the math and will be used to determine whether to read from flash or GPRAM.
 * Flash program space is selectable: The flash chips have 17 address lines, while 15 are used (see above about half the program address space being mapped to the GPRAM).
 This means that the top 2 lines can be connected to jumpers to select between 4 different programs.
+* Flash program can be written to from the bus: The programming interface takes 8 data inputs + power and GND.
+The old interface to plug an Aduino in to program it will still be there of course but it can be selected by a jumper to be either the external pins (to Arduino) or from the bus.

 ### GPRAM Parallelization